MehradMi/MehradMi/README.md

 ## About

-I'm a final-year CS student in Tehran, currently shipping gameplay systems for a Roblox studio by day — and every night after that, building the AI Engineering, Machine Learning Engineering, and MLOps foundation I'm pivoting my career toward.
+I'm a final-year CS student, currently shipping gameplay systems for a Roblox studio by day — and every night after that, building the AI Engineering, Machine Learning Engineering, and MLOps foundation I'm pivoting my career toward.
 To me these aren't separate lanes — they're one continuum, from model to production system, and I'm deliberately building fluency across all three instead of specializing early.

-That pivot isn't a hobby project.
-It's a structured 14-week ML curriculum + 8-week MLOps curriculum I designed and am actively working through, alongside a real backend system I'm building from scratch to prove it: **Sisyphus**.

 I'm not pretending to have years of production ML experience.
 What I have is the engineering discipline to ship real-time systems under real constraints (networked physics, latency compensation, live production bugs), and I'm pointing that discipline directly at building, deploying, and operating ML systems — LLM-backed backends, model serving, and the infrastructure (MLOps) that holds it all up.